smarekp/NeonAnarchyChummer/README.md

 - Download the latest [Neon Anarchy Dataset](https://github.com/smarekp/NeonAnarchyChummer/releases) release.
 - Drag and drop the `customdata` folder into Chummer's install directory.
-- Open Chummer and enable "Neon Anarchy House Rules" and "Neon Anarchy Energy Weapon Standardization" under `Tools > Options > Optional Rules`.
+- Open Chummer and enable "Neon Anarchy House Rules" under `Tools > Options > Optional Rules`.
+- If you're using Chummer [Nightly v5.212.161](https://github.com/chummer5a/chummer5a/releases/tag/Nightly-v5.212.161) or later, enable "Neon Anarchy Energy Weapon Standardization" in the `Optional Rules` tab.
 - Move "Neon Anarchy House Rules" and "Neon Anarchy Energy Weapon Standardization" to the bottom of the load order using the "Decrease Load Order" button.
 There is no need to otherwise change the load order.
 - Restart Chummer and enable the Neon Anarchy sourcebook under `Tools > Options > Character Options`.
 - Restart Chummer again and you're ready to go!